psionic12/mycc/README.md

 This project is written in my spare time, so it takes amost half a year and still get tons of bugs, including and especialy wrong diagnosities.
 Bug reports are welcomed.

+## How to use
+`mycc --print-ast --print-ir --execute test.c`

+this command will print the abstract syntax tree, print the IR code, and then execute the `int main()` if exist.

+## TODO
+1. generate object file.
+2. use passes for optimaziation